intel-analytics/ipex-llm/dl/src/main/scala/com/intel/analytics/bigdl/example/loadmodel/README.md

 * Torch model
 * Caffe model

-**ImageClassifier** provides an integrated example to load models from the above sources, test over imagenet validation dataset on both local mode and spark cluster mode.
+**ModelValidator** provides an integrated example to load models from the above sources, test over imagenet validation dataset on both local mode and spark cluster mode.

 ## Preparation